whitecrixu/Tibia_Sniffer/README.md

 ```bash
 sudo setcap cap_net_raw,cap_net_admin+eip $(which python3)
 ```
 If you use a virtualenv, run `which python3` inside the venv and apply setcap to that path.
+If your venv python is a symlink to `/usr/bin/python3.XX`, apply setcap to the resolved binary (e.g., `/usr/bin/python3.12`).

+Windows capture requirements

+- Install Npcap (https://nmap.org/npcap/) with “WinPcap API-compatible mode”.
+- Use an elevated PowerShell (Run as Administrator) if capture fails.
+- You can also use the prebuilt `.exe` releases for zero Python setup.
+- Auto XTEA extraction is not available on Windows; provide the key manually.

 Alternative workflow without privileges